In Myanmar, cheap SIM card draw may herald telecoms revolution

-YANGON Introduced a decade and a half ago under Myanmar's former military rulers, SIM cards sold for as much as $7,000 (4,584 pounds) apiece.
+YANGON, April 25 Introduced a decade and a half ago under Myanmar's former military rulers, SIM cards sold for as much as $7,000 apiece.
 Today, they still cost more than $200.
 From Thursday, lucky winners of a lottery-style sale may get one for as little as $2.

 This is telecoms deregulation, Myanmar-style.